 If you are applying for a graduate job in the construction industry – whether as a site manager, building services (M&E) engineer project manager, architectural technologist or similar – you are likely to be invited to an assessment centre as part of the interview process.
 What’s involved and how can you ensure that your preparation is top notch?
 What are the most helpful hints and tips to help you succeed?
 When TARGETjobs was invited to attend an assessment centre run by engineering professional services employer WSP, we jumped at the chance to find out the answers to some of your frequently asked questions.

-The day began with introductions to the assessors – all directors of various parts of the company – and presentations about the business and the variety of roles on offer.
+The assessment centre began with introductions to the assessors – all directors of various parts of the company – and presentations about the business and the variety of roles on offer.
 This was followed by two graduate employees talking about their jobs, the range of projects they had been involved in and how they had worked their way up.
 ‘We came in exactly the same way as you.
 We’ve all sat where you’re sat now, so you will make it through the day,’ they joked.
 The atmosphere was relaxed and fairly informal and soon enough the candidates were looking much at ease.

 The 15 candidates were divided into small groups and given a project to discuss.
 The case study allowed the employers to assess the candidates' soft skills, including: